Safecast/bGeigie-Drive/README.md

 - By clicking on the map symbol, to the right under the top banner, a menu is invoked.
 A number of display features can be controlled from here.
 When the **Scale Markers** option is selected the markers will be visible at any scale, otherwise the will be too small to see when zooming out.
 The **Clear Map** button will just clear the overlay, i.e. tha data in the background is NOT touched.
 The menu is dismissed when clicking on the button again.

 ## TODO
+- Tidy up the code and perhaps re-structure it a bit to make it more managable and readable.
 - Add feature to upload drive file to SafeCast with a single click once a log is stopped.
 - Add feature to load existing drive files from the android device and display them.
 - Add feature to click on a measurement marker to see full details regarding that measurement.